Skip to content

 Keyword helpers such as in, or, and and behave like symbolic infix operators, so expressions like value in [1, 2, 3] or flag1 and flag2 read naturally.
 Negation uses the unary - operator, for example -balance.

-List expression
+List Expressions

 Lists use JSON square-bracket syntax and can embed expressions for elements: